-Strong relationships between foster parents and social workers ultimately benefit the children.
+Strong relationships between foster parents and social workers and caseworkers ultimately benefit the children.

-Foster parents must interact with social workers frequently and rely on them for many things, including information about the children and the case, consent for various needs of the children, help and problem solving when issues arise, and most importantly advocating for the safety of the children.
+Foster parents must interact with social workers and caseworkers frequently and rely on them for many things, including information about the children and the case, consent for various needs of the children, help, and problem solving when issues arise, and most importantly advocating for the safety of the children.

 Even though we email, text, and see each other face to face every month or more, I realize there is so much about the caseworker’s job, responsibilities, and life that I don’t know.
 I believe that knowing these things and recognizing everything they do can help improve the relationships between foster parents and social workers, which will ultimately benefit the children.